-Our next hymn by Katie Barclay Wilkinson is one which will be sung at my funeral - not just yet, I hope!
-Katie was a Nineteenth Century evangelist in London.
+Our next hymn by Katie Barclay Wilkinson, a Nineteenth Century evangelist in London.
 We shall sing hymn number 504, 'May the mind of Christ my Saviour' 1.
-May the mind of Christ my Saviour

-Live in me from day to day, By his love and power controlling All I do or say.
+May the mind of Christ my Saviour Live in me from day to day, By his love and power controlling All I do or say.

-2. May the word of God dwell richly In my heart from hour to hour, So that all may see I triumph Only through his power.

-3. May the peace of God my Father Rule my life in everything, That I may be calm to comfort Sick and sorrowing.
-4. May the love of Jesus fill me, As the waters fill the sea; Him exalting, self abasing - This is victory.
+- 2. May the word of God dwell richly In my heart from hour to hour, So that all may see I triumph Only through his power. - 3.
+May the peace of God my Father Rule my life in everything, That I may be calm to comfort Sick and sorrowing. - 4.
+May the love of Jesus fill me, As the waters fill the sea; Him exalting, self abasing - This is victory.